-- direct migratory bird mortality that could be caused by clearing of sites or birds and nests being in contact with contaminated waters (e.g., tailing impoundment area); - collision risk of migratory birds with any project infrastructures; - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements and changes in migratory bird habitat.
+Direct migratory bird mortality that could be caused by clearing of sites or birds and nests being in contact with contaminated waters (e.g., surface water drainage ponds);

+- Collision risk of migratory birds with any project construction infrastructure and vehicles; - Indirect effects caused by increased disturbance (e.g. noise, light, presence of workers, traffic), relative abundance movements and changes in migratory bird habitat.